DSPN/azure-resource-manager-dse/multistep/Readme.md

 The template file `template-nodes.json` will:
 - Deploy `nodeCount` VM's as DSE nodes
 - Add these nodes to the cluster `clusterName`
-- Trigger an LCM install job when the last VM comes up

 Run the below command to deploy:
 ```